WeblateOrg/weblate/docs/vcs.rst

 pushing translation changes as merge requests instead of pushing directly to the repository.

-There is no need to use this access Git repositories, ordinary :ref:`vcs-git` works the same, the only difference is how pushing to a repository is handled.
+There is no need to use this to access Git repositories, ordinary :ref:`vcs-git` works the same, the only difference is how pushing to a repository is handled.
 With :ref:`vcs-git` changes are pushed directly to the repository, while :ref:`vcs-gitlab` creates merge request.